Date of Easter: Gregorian reform of the

 As reforming the computus was the primary motivation for the introduction of the Gregorian calendar in 1582, a corresponding computus methodology was introduced alongside the new calendar.
 The general method of working was given by Clavius in the Six Canons (1582), and a full explanation followed in his Explicatio (1603).

+Easter is the Sunday following the Paschal full moon date.
+The paschal full moon date is the ecclesiastical full moon date on or after the ecclesiastical equinox on 21 March.

+The fourteenth day of the lunar month is ecclesiastically considered the day of the full moon.
+It is the day of the lunar month on which the moment of opposition ("full moon") is most likely to fall.